It’s not surprising that the #1 reason people don’t get their headshot taken is because they hate getting in front of a camera.

 You don’t want your “serious and cool” face to turn into “bored and angry.”
 Striking a serious face after smiling gives you the perfect balance.

 That’s a wrap!
 Follow these tips, and you’ll be well on your way to stunning business headshots.
 Most of these tips are common sense, but this guide should provide an easy checklist.
-For more information, also check out How to Prepare for Business Headshots.
+For more information, also check out How to Prepare for Professional Headshots.

 If this all seems a bit overwhelming, or any of it confuses you, feel free to reach out to us at firstname.lastname@example.org — we’re always happy to help!